 Management of Multidrug-Resistant Organisms (MDROs).
 PinnacleHealth has a consistently low rate of hospital-associated MDROs.
 Examples of MDROs are methicillin-resistant Staphylococcus aureus (MRSA), vancomycin-resistant enterococci (VRE), Klebsiella pneumoniae carbapenemase or KPC-producing organisms, extended-spectrum beta-lactamase or ESBL-producing organisms, and Clostridium difficile.

-We follow the CDC Guidelines for Management of MDRO’s in the Healthcare Setting.
-Patients who have an MDRO are placed in Contact Precautions.
-This means that staff and visitors will wear a gown and gloves when going into the patient’s room and in most cases the patient will have a private room.
+We follow the guidelines in the CDC publication “Management of Multidrug-Resistant Organisms in Healthcare Settings.”
+Patients who have an MDRO are placed in contact precautions.
+This means that staff and visitors will wear gowns and gloves when going into the patient’s room, and in most cases the patient will have a private room.

-Prophylactic antibiotics are discontinued at the right time.
+Discontinuing prophylatic antibiotics at the right time.

 You can refer to the following Patient Education sheets for more information:

 Click here to view infection quality data.